vikash1gupta2-ux/AI-Companion-Chatbot/README.md

 ║         here to chat with you!           ║ ╚══════════════════════════════════════════╝

-  👤 What should I call you?
-Vikash
+  Nova: What should I call you?
+  🙍: Vikash

   Hey Vikash!
 I'm Nova, your AI companion. 😊

   Vikash: I'm feeling bored today
   [14:32] Mood detected: 😑 bored

   Nova is thinking...

   Nova: Aw, bored days are the worst!
 Want me to